mertyGit/owig/README.md

 * ~~Write CSV output~~
 * ~~Using more then one .ini file (to track multiple profiles/accounts)~~
 * ~~Write Excel output (?)~~
-* Recognision of Gaming screen to gather gamestats (score, ~~position payload, objectives captured~~)
+* ~~Recognition of Gaming screen to gather gamestats (score,position payload, objectives captured)~~
-* Card information on end of game
+* Recognition of group SR at start of game

 # MAYBE TODO:
-* Recognize and notify about (enemy-) composition changes
+* Recognize and notify about (enemy-) composition changes (tracked, but can easily determined or calculated in output)
+* percentage of capture point taken (hard)
+* Card information on end of game (hard, unknown who's card is yours)

+# DONT:
+* Scanning of username/battletag : to hard to write/learn ocr that understands ALL unicode characters for all fonts used

 # Bugs: